-Jeffrey Nelson joins mctlaw as a firm partner, focusing his legal practice on federal Indian law, including indian gaming and other tribal programs, as well as complex civil litigation, including vaccine injury cases.
+Jeffrey Nelson joins mctlaw as a firm partner, focusing his legal practice on federal Indian law, including Indian gaming and other tribal programs, as well as complex civil litigation.

 To these matters, he brings his experiences as an Assistant Solicitor at the Department of the Interior and as a Senior Attorney at the National Indian Gaming Commission.
 Jeff currently serves as Assistant Attorney General for the United Keetoowah Band of Cherokee Indians in Oklahoma.
 He formerly served as a Special Assistant Attorney General for the State of Montana and as a Trustee for the Mattaponi Indian Tribe of Virginia.